tomersan/Recent-Calls/README.md

-# Recent-Calls

-To run the test folder, run the command npm start
+To run the test folder, run the command npm install and then
+"npm start"

-To run the server folder, run the command npm run dev
+To run the server folder, run the command npm install and then
+"npm run dev"

 Run both at the same time